• Skip to primary navigation

 How To Get The Best Texture For Olive Tapenade

-The best way to serve this Kalamata Olive tapenade is on some toasted crostini or crackers of some kind.
+One of the best ways to serve this Kalamata Olive Tapenade is on some toasted crostini.

-1. To make the crostini simply heat the oven to 350 degrees Fahrenheit.
+1. To make the crostini, heat the oven to 400 degrees Fahrenheit.

 What To Serve With Kalamata Olive Tapenade

-Looking for more party appetizers?
+Looking for more appetizer bites?
 Don't miss these recipes!

 • Lemon Rosemary Toasted Almonds